florianpirchner/java-gpt-commands/README.md

 To create classifiers that GPT-4 can efficiently process internally, a brief description of the command, consisting of 3-4 words, is sufficient.
 However, to aid GPT-4 in the decision-making process, these hints can be made as complex as desired.

+The implementation has been meticulously crafted to offer optimal default configurations for Java developers, while simultaneously allowing the flexibility to substitute or override these with custom solutions as needed.

+To ensure seamless extensibility, we have declared attributes as protected wherever it is logical to do so.
+Furthermore, our approach predominantly relies on interface-based references to promote adaptability.

+We encourage the Java developer community to unleash their creativity by building their own frameworks based on this foundation.

+Your valuable contributions through pull requests are always appreciated and welcomed.

 ## Sample Command

 ```java